mikialex/artgl/README.md

 ### Expressive shading abstraction by shaderGraph API

 We also use graph as the shader fragment linker.
 Its a revolutionary improvement of composability in shader source and shader computation abstraction.
 No more confusing #define #include.
-Make shader effect development productive and provide a sound abstraction in artgl shading model. **You can write shader effect in component style**, and freely compose them, publish them, organize your code better than before.
+Make shader effect development productive and provide a sound abstraction in artgl shading model. **You can write shader effect in component style**, and compose them freely, publish them, organize your code better than before.

 ### Alway use advance WebGL API, and auto downgrade